ThatCuteOne/nrc-prism-wrapper/README.md

 _NOTE: Currently only the fabric versions are supported(1.21+)_

+You may also want to checkout technicfans wrapper thats written in go(lang) [here](https://github.com/technicfan/nrc-wrapper-go)

 ### Todos
 - log steaming into modrinth app(if possible)
 - set modloader version